mherring11/PWA/README.md

-<h1 align="center">J.A.T.E. - Just Another Text Editor</h1>
+J.A.T.E
 ## Description
-This application takes an existing text editor app and adds functionality for it to work as a PWA and function offline.
+Text editor app and is a PWA and functions offline.
 This application is deployed through Heroku.

 ## Table of Contents
 - [Description](#description)